„VIOLIN ASSETS brings investment and culture into perfect harmony.”– Christian Reister –

 Christian Ludwig is a trained violinist and conductor and has been giving concerts on many of the world’s stages for many years.
 Most recently he was principal conductor of the Cologne Chamber Orchestra as well as of the South Korean Gwangju Symphony Orchestra, giving regular concerts in the Cologne

 Philharmonic Hall, the Prince Regent Theatre in Munich and the Théâtre des Champs-Élysées in Paris.
-Christian Ludwig is responsible for patronage and musician support at VIOLIN ASSETS.
+Christian Ludwig is an proven expert in the field of patronage and musician support.
+Being a freelancer, working for VIOLIN ASSETS, he looks after patrons and musicians.

 THE MOATED CASTLE ON THE ERFT